Woolbox | Free Green Hippo Crochet Pattern

 Deramores Studio Baby Soft DK comes in 19 different colours at the moment, and it’s not just all ‘baby’ pastels as the name ‘Baby Soft’ suggests either.
 There are a couple of bright colours in the mix – and I hope they’ll add some different colours in the future (it would be nice to see a red!)

-The Bunny Rabbit design is available as either a single pattern, for FREE in my Designer Shop, or as a kit with everything you need (pattern, yarn, stuffing and eyes) to make the Bunny Rabbit.
+The Bunny Rabbit design is available as either a single pattern, in my Designer Shop, or as a kit with everything you need (pattern, yarn, stuffing and eyes) to make the Bunny Rabbit.

 ❤️ SAVE DERAMORES BUNNY RABBIT ON RAVELRY ❤️